Reimagining Moonee Ponds Creek

 Cultural immersive trail - Wilami Wunmabil Trail

-A Wurundjeri-led cultural immersive trail (Wilami Wunmabil Trail) is also being created along this section of creek.
-This experiential trail will highlight the cultural and natural values of the waterway, and celebrate Moonee Ponds Creek as a place owned, lived in and celebrated by Wurundjeri people.
-Using a mix of signage, art and digital media, the cultural elements invite the community and trail users to learn from Elders and knowledge holders about aspects of Wurundjeri culture and history, and encourage people to become better connected and care for Country.
+A Wurundjeri-led experiential trail - called the Wilami Wunmabil Trail in Woi-wurrung language - was also created along this section of creek.
+The unique trail highlights the cultural and natural values of the waterway, and celebrates Moonee Ponds Creek as a place owned, lived in and celebrated by Wurundjeri people.
+Using a mix of signage, art and digital media, the cultural elements invite the community and trail users to learn from Elders and knowledge holders about aspects of Wurundjeri culture and history, and encourages people to become better connected and care for Country.
 The trail is proudly supported by the Victorian Government’s Port Phillip Bay Fund that supports self-determination for Traditional Owners.

 We invite you to explore the stepping stone crossing to hop over to the other side of the creek and perhaps spot some insects, water bugs, ducks and other birds along the way.
 Or you can use the new, wider bridge to venture to the other side.

 Take a walk across the boardwalk on the Oak Park side of the creek, meet up with friends and family at the amphitheatre, and peer down at the pond below.
-It's an exciting space and we can't wait for you to explore it!
+It's an exciting space and we want you to explore it!

 New gravel path and revegetation on the Strathmore side of the creek